Bariatric & Medical Weight Loss

 IU Health Ball Memorial Hospital has an established a team of professionals to answer your questions and concerns as you contemplate bariatric weight loss surgery.
 Surgery is not the right treatment option for everyone, so it is important to consider all aspects of this life-changing treatment option.
 Our team of nurses, counselors and dietitians will help you develop a personalized plan to prepare for surgery and recovery, leading to a healthier lifestyle and a new you.

 Restrictive operations serve to restrict food intake and do not interfere with the normal digestive process.
-To perform the surgery, doctors create a small pouch by placing a silicone band at the top of the stomach where food enters from the esophagus.
+To perform the gastric band surgery, doctors create a small pouch by placing a silicone band at the top of the stomach where food enters from the esophagus.
 Initially, the pouch holds about one ounce of food and is comparable in size to a golf ball.
 The lower outlet of the pouch has a small opening to delay the emptying of food from the pouch and cause a feeling of fullness.
 With the sleeve gastrectomy procedure, approximately 80 percent of your stomach is removed and a small vertical pouch in the shape of a banana remains.
 Over time, the sleeve expands to hold one cup of food or liquid.
 You eat less because you feel full after eating small amounts of food.
 You are a good candidate for minimally invasive sleeve gastrectomy if you are severely obese with a body mass index (BMI) of 40 or above.
 If your health includes others conditions such as hypertension, Type 2 diabetes, sleep apnea and/or osteoarthritis a BMI of 35 or higher is appropriate

-You can expect gradual weight loss of about one to three pounds per week following the gastric band surgery, as well as the sleeve gastrectomy, along with combined lifestyle changes.
+You can expect gradual weight loss of about one to three pounds per week following both the gastric band surgery, as well as the sleeve gastrectomy, along with combined lifestyle changes.
 Your long-term success is dependent on adopting life-long changes that include healthy eating and regular physical activity.

 IU Health Ball Memorial Hospital Bariatric & Medical Weight Loss Center offers the New Direction® Weight Control System for medical weight loss.
 This non-surgical physician supervised weight loss program is customized to your individual needs and is recommended for patients who have a moderate amount of weight to lose, do not qualify for bariatric surgery or have made the decision not to have surgery.